jxlsteam/jxls/jxls-site/docs/miscellaneous/migration-to-v3-0.md

 ## What have to be changed in your code?

-**tl;dr:** use Map&lt;String, Object> instead of Context and use JxlsPoiTemplateFillerBuilder instead of JxlsHelper.
+**TL;DR:** use Map&lt;String, Object> instead of Context and use JxlsPoiTemplateFillerBuilder instead of JxlsHelper.

-I had to switch to Jxls 3 myself and here are these tips from the experience I had:
+I had to switch to Jxls 3 myself and here are these tips from the **experience** I had:

 - Before switching to version 3, you should centralize the Jxls calls if you have not already done so.
 We also recommend writing a unit test for (almost) every report.
 We do it like this.
 - Instead of using `JxlsHelper.getInstance()` use `JxlsPoiTemplateFillerBuilder.newInstance()`.
 (See [builder options](../builder) documentation)